user18130814200115-2/gopher2rss/README.md

 Credit to the phlogs aggregated in this repo are goes to:

-Luxferre at hoi.st/1
+Luxferre at hoi.st
-Alex Karle at alexkarle.com/1
+Alex Karle at alexkarle.com
 Xiu at rawtext.club/1/~xiu
-James Tomasino at gopher.black/1
+James Tomasino at gopher.black
+IanJ at gopher.icu